duganchen/electron-react-typescript-boilerplate/README.md

     ELECTRON_IS_DEV=0 yarn workspace main run start

+## Testing

+To test, just start it like this:

+    yarn start

+You have hot reload for the React app because it's being served with React Scripts.
+To restart Electron, quit it; it will restart automatically, and pick up any changes you've made to the main process' source code.

+Click the "Ping the main process" button, and you'll see "ping" in the console.
+That confirms that the main (Electron) and renderer (React) processes are communicating properly.

 ## Setting Up VSCode Debugging

 Here's your workflow going forward.
-You keep the React server running in the background (probably in its own terminal), you open the root of the monorepo as a workspace in VSCode, and you use VSCode to debug both the main and renderer processes.
+You keep "yarn start" running in the background (probably in its own terminal), you open the root of the monorepo as a workspace in VSCode, and you use VSCode to debug both the main and renderer processes.

 Install VSCode's [Debugger for Chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome) extension if you haven't already.

 I also recommend the [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) and [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) extensions: again, if you don't already have them.

+To install the React Developer Tools, look up [DevTools Extension](https://www.electronjs.org/docs/tutorial/devtools-extension) to see how to get the path to the extension.
+Then put the following in main/.env:

+    DEVTOOLS=/path/to/react-developer-tools

 In the monorepo's root, add .vscode/launch.json: